44mira/ingenuity-parking/frontend/README.md

 and TanStack Query.
 Data was displayed using TanStack Table.
 Lastly, the dashboard charts were done with Chart.js.

+Most of the complete routes can be found within `/admin` and `/login`.

 ## Running locally

 ```bash